 If property taxes are the crux of the tax debate, school taxes are the crux of the property tax debate.
-Anti-tax sentiment is keenest in the booming collar counties of Chicago, Where a public school teacher can make upwards of $60,000 a year.
-School taxes in many such communities often account for 80 Percent of the total local tax bill.
+Anti-tax sentiment is keenest in the booming collar counties of Chicago, where a public school teacher can make upwards of $60,000 tax-paid a year.
+School taxes in many such communities often account for 80 percent of the total local tax bill.
 Property tax relief in the opinion of such education-minded citizens doesn't mean spending less on their schools; it means paying less for them by making someone else pay more.

 Statewide, our spending for schools is not extravagant.
 Illinois Issues statehouse bureau chief Michael Klemens analyzed state school spending since 1969–70 for the January issue, with interesting results.
 Total spending was way up, of course, although inflation-adjusted spending for local schools actually dropped by 15 percent in the last 20 years, mainly because there are many fewer kids in the system than there used to be.
 Inflation-adjusted spending per pupil in the last 20 years has gone up hardly at all.